DanielMazurkiewicz/WebAI/README.md

-// defines a new operation for given domain, operation execution always fallbacks to JS engine,
-// no matter of what execution unit is used WebAI.defineCustomOperation( // throws error if operation already exist operationDescriptionObject,
+// defines a new operation for given domain WebAI.defineCustomOperation( // throws error if operation already exist operationDescriptionObject,
   /*